20 Best and Unique Things to Do in Nice, France in 2023

-8. The Port
+12. The Port

 When you finish exploring the port, swing back west via the Promenade and see an impressive war memorial carved into the hill cliff.
-When we went most recently we happened to be there on VE Day and there was a stirring tribute being done there by veterans from WWII.
+The Monuments aux Morts (or the Monument of the Dead) is dedicated to the fallen of World War I.

-9. Musée Matisse
+14. Musée Matisse

 This museum houses one of the world’s largest collections of Matisse’s works of art.
-That in and of itself makes it worth a visit, but the museum is located in an old, 17th century villa – I love when museum buildings are works of art themselves!
-If you are an art lover, this is a great stop to make.
+That in and of itself makes it worth a visit, but the museum is located in an old, 17th century villa with an adjacent garden and grounds area.

-10. Hit the Beach
+15. Hit the Beach

-In the summer, hitting the beach is one of the best things to do in Nice.
-The beaches are filled with sunbathers and swimmers enjoying the refreshing Mediterranean water.
+In the summer, hitting the beach is one of the best things to do in Nice – honestly, it’s really a must do when visiting the city!

 If you visit during the spring, fall, or winter months, it might be too chilly for laying out in your bathing suit or swimming in the sea, but there are always still people enjoying the sunset or evening waves, sharing drinks, or having a picnic.
 Since Nice rarely gets extremely cold, it’s generally a pleasant place to visit year round.

 Tip: Do note that the beach is a rocky beach – which means that if you want to lay out, a good thick towel is very helpful, and you DEFINITELY need some rubber flip flops or other form of footwear to walk, even for wading.
 Those rocks do not feel good on your bare feet, trust me!